telerik/blazor-docs/components/rating/precision.md

 ---
 title: Precision
 page_title: Rating Precision
-description: Discover the Rating component for Blazor.
-Learn how to add the component to your app and explore its configuration options, such as selection, precision, templates and label.
+description: Learn how to adjust the precision setting of the Rating component for Blazor.
+This setting lets you choose between full and half stars for your Rating.
 slug: rating-precision
 tags: telerik,blazor,rating,precision
 published: True